 This is another neutral way of starting an email.
 It’s less formal than the previous one, but it’s still widely used in the business world.

 Good Morning, (…)

 Speaking of general greetings, it’s better to skip the most informal ones: Hey, Howdy, Yo, Heya, etc. They’re not the best choice in a business context, even if your email isn’t entirely written in a formal tone.

 Writing emails to your future employer with a cover letter included is another story.
 Start the conversation with the recruiter in a professional way.
-But how do we do that?
-How should we address a recruiter when sending our resume or CV?
+But how do you do that?
+How should you address a recruiter when sending your resume or CV?

 Let’s assume you don’t know the name of the email recipient.
 Here are some useful expressions for this situation.

 This is a fairly neutral greeting for anyone contacting a recruiter when you don’t know the name of that person.

 This is a good alternative to the first opening.
 With this phrase, you include more people who are involved in the hiring process.